Not Far from the Kingdom

 A Sermon on Mark 12:34Read more

-Listen to this sermon on Mark 12:34 as Dr. Martyn Lloyd-Jones discusses the matter of the Kingdom of God.
-No one suffered in this world like the Son of God did.
+In this sermon on Mark 12:34 titled “Not Far From the Kingdom,” Dr. Martyn Lloyd-Jones discusses the matter of the kingdom of God.
+No one suffered in this world like the Son of God.
 Biblical Christianity is not vague or indefinite.
-Either you are in the Kingdom of God or you are not.
-Every man will have to come to stand before God alone — it is a very straight gate by which one can enter.
-Learn how far a man can travel and yet not be in the Kingdom; what is your relative relationship to the Kingdom?
-Though there are various positions occupied by those outside the Kingdom, they have no advantage over one another.
+Either one is in the kingdom of God or they are not.
+Everyone will have to come to stand before God alone — it is a very straight gate by which one can enter.
+Learn how far one can travel and yet not be in the kingdom.
+Though there are various positions occupied by those outside the kingdom, they have no advantage over one another.
 Many people think that Christians are merely ignorant and unintelligent, but this is not true.
 Learn the true mark of intelligence.
-Have you come face to face with Christ?
 God cannot be bought by good deeds or sacrifices; the mere external acts of religion do not please God.
-Learn of the essential demand of God’s Law.
-You cannot simply be intellectually interested in religion – religion must move from theoretical to practical, or else there is great danger.
-The Law of God is not here for us to applaud, but to apply!
+Learn of the essential demand of God’s law.
+One cannot simply be intellectually interested in religion – religion must move from theoretical to practical, or else there is great danger.
+The law of God is not here to be applauded, but to be applied.
 “Believe and be ye saved.”

 Additional Scripture Translations

 Mark 12:34, New American Standard Bible (NASB)

 34When Jesus saw that he had answered intelligently, He said to him, “You are not far from the kingdom of God.”
 And then, no one dared any longer to question Him.